hashicorp/packer/website/source/docs/configuration/from-1.5/functions/crypto/bcrypt.html.md

 Since a bcrypt hash value includes a randomly selected salt, each call to this function will return a different value, even if the given string and cost are the same.
 Using this function directly with resource arguments will therefore cause spurious diffs.
-We recommend using this function only in `provisioner` blocks, or in data resources whose results are only used in `provisioner` blocks.
+We recommend using this function only in `provisioner` or `post-processor` blocks, or in data resources whose results are only used in those blocks.

 The version prefix on the generated string (e.g. `$2a$`) may change in future versions of Packer.